wp-plugins/heyyou/readme.txt

 	* built into heyyou as well, for adding secondary images in a single click

-= NOTICE: Important!!! =
+= NOTICE: Important! =

-This plugin is a *very large* framework design specifically for development of websites by [heyshauna.com](http://heyshauna.com/) & [davidsword.ca](http://davidsword.ca/).
+This plugin is a *very large* framework design specifically for development of websites built around framework.
 It essentially has the functionality of 20+ plugins (see "Features" list in description). *heyyou* is not likely to be compatible with all themes or plugins and is recommended for intermediate-to-advance Wordpress users only that are committed to experimenting with this plugin. **Always** backup your database and files before installing a plugin of this scale.
 It is recommended that potential users test this plugin in a test environment prior to installing on a live site.
-Please view the documentation at : [hey-you.ca](http://hey-you.ca/)
+Please view the documentation at : [hey-you.ca](http://hey-you.ca/).
+Please contact if experiencing issues before nagative rating.

 `ALL Documentation and plugin are at BETA LEVEL, the plugin is currently being developed / written.`